tonethar/IGME-110-Fall-2025/exercises/github-pages-site.md

 **links.html**
 - This page adds some information that browsers like (e.g. the character set and language) as well as information used by HTML validators (e.g. `<!DOCTYPE html>`
 - Also note how we can write a bulleted list in HTML
-- And how we create Hypertext links in HTML
+- And how we create Hypertext links in HTML to both local files, and also remote files that are stored outside of our local files system
+- ***YOU DO:***
+  - modify the first two `<a>` tags so that the links open in a new browser window (or tab) when clicked on

 ```html
 <!DOCTYPE html>